ZaPpi3/ZaPpi3/README.md

 All manuscripts are formatted using APS REVTeX 4‑2, matching the exact column, mathematical, and bibliographic standards required for submission to journals such as Physical Review D.

 🤝 Discussion & Collaboration
+I welcome rigorous critique, mathematical review, and collaboration proposals from researchers working in loop quantum cosmology, holographic entanglement geometry, quantum gravity, and emergent spacetime.
+If you are an active arXiv author in gr‑qc or hep‑th and open to reviewing my codebases for an endorsement, please contact me via email.